Introduction

 Over-detailing and generalisation are two types of thinking disorders.

-Over-detailing : In over-detailing the person uses unnecessary details to convey information.
-"Actually what I want to tell you, and I should have told this to you yesterday, is that I am not coming tomorrow."
-Instead of "Sir, I am not coming tomorrow" as an example.
+Over-detailing: In over-detailing the person uses unnecessary details to convey information.
+"Actually, what I want to tell you, and I should have told this to you yesterday, is that I am not coming tomorrow."
+Instead of "Sir, I am not coming tomorrow".

-Generalization : Generalization occurs when something related to one thing is viewed to be of many.
-For example: If one person or a few persons do not follow traffic rules I say: "the traffic is chaotic because people do not follow traffic rules."
+Generalization: Generalization occurs when something related to one thing is viewed to be of many.
+For example: If one person or a few persons do not follow traffic rules we say: "the traffic is chaotic because people do not follow traffic rules."

 Thinking disorders also show up as escalations and fantasizing.